CrystallineCore/Vargula/docs/source/comparison.md

 ## Conclusion

 Vargula doesn't try to replace Rich's comprehensive terminal UI capabilities.
-Instead, it focuses on being the **best tool for color design and accessibility** in terminal applications.
+Instead, it focuses on being the **best tool for color design and accessibility** in terminal applications while maintaining minimality.

 If you're building a CLI where:
 - Color choice matters